antw0n/universal-database-optimizer-notes/02_optimization/configuration.md

 **Applied**

 Notes on the variables:
-- `queries` varies according to the experiment.
+- `queries` vary according to the experiment.
-- `light-horizon` is omitted due automatic complement based on the amount of the system parameters.
+- `light-horizon`  is omitted due to automatic complement based on the number of system parameters.
-- `heavy-horizon` is omitted due automatic complement based on the amount of the applicable indexes.
+- `heavy-horizon` is omitted due to automatic complement based on the amount of the applicable indexes.

 This is the description of the amended version of the default configuration:
 ```yaml